 ATTA members represent a thriving community of more than 1,000 responsible, profitable businesses, destinations and media who transform customers and businesses alike into advocates for sustainability and best practices worldwide.
 ATTA’s membership spans six continents and more than 90 countries, including tour operators, accommodations, destination marketing organizations, tourism boards, specialty travel agents, media outlets and service providers.
 Adventure travel represents a thriving and growing industry that was valued at $263 Billion in 2012, growing 43% annually since 2009.
 ATTA’s community reaches at least 4 million travelers globally.
 ATTA, as a long-standing supporter of WWF, announces today a pledge on behalf of this membership to support responsible travel and to educating travelers to identify illegal wildlife products and influence buying behavior.

-About American Society of Travel agents (ASTA)
+About American Society of Travel Advisors (ASTA)

-ASTA (American Society of Travel agents) is the world's largest association of travel professionals.
+ASTA (American Society of Travel Advisors) is the world's largest association of travel professionals.
 The mission of ASTA and its affiliated organizations is to facilitate the business of selling travel through effective representation, shared knowledge and the enhancement of professionalism.
 ASTA seeks a retail travel marketplace that is profitable, growing and a rewarding place to work, invest and do business.
 Founded in 1931 as the American Steamship and Tourist agents' Association, ASTA and its affiliates now comprise the world's largest and most influential travel trade association with members in 140 countries.
 As the world's largest travel trade association, our work encompasses every aspect of the travel experience.